JdeRobot/BehaviorMetrics/_pages/quick_start/quick_start.md

     alt: ""
 ---

-First of all you need to install all the dependencies from the previous section.
+First of all you need to install Behavior Studio.
+If you haven't completed that step, please go to the [installation section](/install/).

+We additionally have some pretrained brains that you can use in Behavior Studio to illustrate how it works.
+Find them in the [brains zoo](/quick_start/brains_zoo/).

 To run the application with GUI (Graphic User Interface) just run: